Nobel winner Garcia Marquez, master of magical realism, dies at 87

 Garcia Marquez was one of the prime exponents of magical realism, a genre he described as embodying "myth, magic and other extraordinary phenomena."

-His most prolific years coincided with a turbulent period in much of Latin America, where right-wing dictators and Marxist revolutionaries fought for power.

-Chaos was often the norm, political violence ripped some countries to shreds and life verged on the surreal.
-Magical realism struck a chord.
+It was a turbulent period in much of Latin America, when chaos was often the norm and reality verged on the surreal, and magical realism struck a chord.

 "In his novels and short stories we are led into this peculiar place where the miraculous and the real converge.
 The extravagant flight of his own fantasy combines with traditional folk tales and facts, literary allusions and tangible - at times obtrusively graphic - descriptions approaching the matter-of-factness of reportage," the Swedish Academy said when it awarded Garcia Marquez the Nobel Prize in 1982.